-Judge at Start and Finish - The Judge at the start shall act also as the Chief Judge at the finish.
-The Chief Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag
+Judge at the Start and Finish - The Judge at the Start shall determine whether any runners cross the start line before the start signal is given shall and act also as the Judge at the finish (i.e. Chief Judge).
+The Chief Judge at the Finish shall not release any results of the race until the Race • Umpire makes a determination on the infringement indicated by the red flag.

-16 APPENDIX G: MASTERS HANDICAP SYSTEM Operating Notes
+16 APPENDIX G: MASTERS HANDICAP SYSTEM 16-1 Operating Notes